VIP Colosseum at Night Tour with Underground and Arena Floor

 The story of Emperor Trajan’s victory over a barbarian army is told in 155 scenes spiraling down a 126 ft column.
 Battle scenes from the war between Rome and Dacia wrap around the triumphal column like modern-day comic strips.
 After more than 1,900 years, the column is still one of the most distinctive monumental sculptures to survive the fall of the Roman Empire.
 Hear about how archaeologists have studied these scenes to learn more about how the Roman army dressed and fought so long ago.

 The final hour of this Rome night tour takes you inside the Colosseum.
 Your guide’s chilling stories of the Colosseum’s bloody history are even eerier when told amidst the shadows of the structure under the moonlight.
 This is where gladiators and wild animals once fought while surrounded by 60,000 screaming spectators.
 As you enter The Colosseum, it becomes clear exactly how massive this 2,000-year-old structure is.

-The first stop inside of the Colosseum during this night tour is the Colosseum Underground, also known as the Colosseum Dungeons.
 Used for storing slaves and animals, the Colosseum Underground featured elaborate networks of tunnels spanning two levels.
 You’ll explore this restricted behind the scenes area with your guide.
 In addition, you’ll see a model “trapdoor” used to lift human and animal fighters to the Arena Floor up close.

 The Arena Floor Experience